myusuf3/siapaperwallet/README.md

 # Usage

 Simply go to the site and generate a new wallet.
 Keep it private.
 Print it off.
 Please be sure to do so – once you leave its gone forever.
 I would also test a small amount before you do so, because you know we are human and mistakes happen.

-Peace and Prosper.
-Special Thanks to sia.tech team!
+Special Thanks to [sia.tech](http://sia.tech/) team!

 Donations: